kyma-incubator/github-slack-connectors/README.md

     ```

 2. Connect to the Kyma Console (UI).
 Go to a Namespace of your choice, then to **Catalog** in the **Service Management** section.
 Add the Slack Connector, the GitHub Connector, and the Azure Service Broker.
 Follow the instructions available in these addons.
-3. After provisioning, add the Azure Comments Analytics Scenario.
+3. After provisioning, add the GitHub Issue Sentiment Analysis Scenario.

     >**NOTE:** Keep in mind that all resources created in the previous step must be ready before you proceed.
 Check their status in **Instances** in the **Service Management** section.